BirchM93/Project2/README.md

     -   Timer - starts when the site is opened.
     -   Flips - number of moves displayed after clicking on two cards.
     -   Restart button - if the user needs to start again.
-    -   Score Panel consists of 16 cards.
+    -   The deck consists of 16 cards.
     -   Responsive card tiles.

 -   #### Modal Screen
     <img src= "documentation/screenshots/ModalFeature.png">

     -   This popup screen appears when the user matches all the cards on the grid.
-    -   Display’s users score, number of moves & how many seconds the user took to complete the game.
+    -   Display’s user's score, number of moves & how many seconds the user took to complete the game.
     -   Prompts the user to play again with a "Go Again" button.

 ### Features Left to Implement

 -   Putting stars to rate how good the player is.
--   Add some options of levels which in every level has different challenges.
+-   Add some options of levels which in every level have different challenges.

 ## Technologies Used